peyrona/mingle/README.md

  **What about MSP?**

 > The "Mingle Standard Platform" is a set of tools created to make easy the daily tasks about _Une_ applications: create, compile, deploy and monitorize.
-> You have a handbook (under "docs" folder) titled "The Mingle Standard Platform.pdf".
+> You have a handbook (under "todeploy/docs" folder) titled "The Mingle Standard Platform.pdf".
 It is highly recommended to read it carefuly in order to be familiar with the tools you will daily use.
 >
 > These are the tools that compose the ISP:
 >